Red Bank Divorce

 Fault-based divorce can be granted on grounds of adultery, desertion, extreme cruelty, separation, addiction, institutionalization for mental illness, imprisonment, or deviant sexual conduct.
 Many couples with minor children choose a no-fault divorce because it lessens the emotional burden on their children.
 In some cases, spouses file for a fault-based divorce because, although it does not affect property division, it can affect alimony and child custody.

 In New Jersey, courts urge couples to settle their property division issues through early settlement or mediation procedures.
 If you and your spouse cannot agree on a division, the court will decide.
 It will divide marital property equitably.
 Each spouse can keep his or her own separate property.
 In some cases, however, couples cannot agree on what counts as separate property.
 The longer a couple is married, the more likely it is that some separate property has transmuted into marital property and is subject to equitable division.
+A divorce attorney can advise Red Bank residents on how a specific asset may be allocated.

 When it is determining an equitable division, the court may consider how long the marriage was, the spouses' incomes and economic circumstances, their marital lifestyle, the property that each couple brought to the marriage, any contribution by each party to the other's earning potential, any contributions of a homemaker, tax consequences, child custody, debts and liabilities, and other relevant factors.
 The court presumes that each party made a substantial contribution to the acquisition of income and property during the marriage, but this presumption can be rebutted by evidence to the contrary.